Huilin-Li/website/content/posts/blog/plane.md

 +++
-title = "Drawing a plane perpendicular to a given line in Plotly" math = true
+title = "Plotly: Drawing a plane perpendicular to a given line" math = true
 +++